pomle/throb/README.md

 ### Usage

 When saving data to a backend, you want to avoid multiple requests originating from user error.
-An accidental double click on button could produce an error.
+Accidentally clicking twice on a button could produce an error.
 Use turnstyle wrapper to ignore calls to a function while a Promise is in flight.

 ```ts
 import { turnstyle } from "@pomle/throb";